aguilarm/mikaaguilar.com/content/posts/using-union-types-in-typescript.md

 ---
-title: "Using Dynamic Types in TypeScript"
+title: "Using Union Types in TypeScript"
 date: 2020-09-22
 lastmod: 2020-09-22
 description: "How to effectively use union types in TypeScript."